PFH spectral invariants and $C^\infty$ closing lemmas: The ball packing lemma

 \end{description}

-To prove this, observe that for each $i$, the boundary of $B_i$ is a contact type hypersurface in $M$; this means that there exists a contact form $\lambda_i$ on $\partial B_i$ with $d\lambda_i = (\omega_M)|_{\partial B_i}$.
-We can perturb the balls $B_i$ in $M$ (to slightly larger domains, thus not decreasing their ECH capacities), to arrange that the contact forms $\lambda_i$ are nondegenerate, and we will still denote the perturbed balls by $B_i$.
-We can then remove the $B_i$ from $\overline{M}$ and attach symplectization ends to form a new completed cobordism
+To prove this, by the $C^0$ continuity of $c_k^{\op{Alt}}$, we can assume without loss of generality that $(X,\omega)$ is nondegenerate.
+Write $Y=\partial X$, and let $\lambda$ denote the contact form on $Y$.
+We will identify $X$ with its image under the symplectic embedding into $M$.
+We can remove $X$ from $\overline{M}$ and attach symplectization ends to form a new completed cobordism